PhotonVision/photonvision-docs/source/docs/hardware/picamconfig.rst

 Background
 ----------

-The Raspberry Pi camera is routed through and processed by the GPU.
+The Raspberry Pi CSI Camera port is routed through and processed by the GPU.
 Since the GPU boots before the CPU, it must be configured properly for the attached camera.
 Additionally, this configuration cannot be changed without rebooting.

 The GPU is not always capable of detecting other cameras automatically.
 The file ``/boot/config.txt`` is parsed by the GPU at boot time to determine what camera, if any, is expected to be attached.
 This file must be updated for some cameras.